An intervention may be needed if your loved one is unwilling to accept help and go to treatment.

 How Does an Intervention Work?

 Holding an intervention for a loved one is never easy.
 Between determining who should be present to planning what everyone will say, a lot goes into every intervention for addiction.
 The team at Woburn Addiction Treatment is here to help you organize and execute an intervention for your loved one who is addicted to drugs or alcohol.
-We have a Certified Intervention Professional on staff at our addiction treatment center near Boston, MA, so you can be sure you’re approaching the intervention in the best way possible.
+We work closely with Certified Intervention Professionals through our addiction treatment center near Boston, MA, so you can be sure you’re approaching the intervention in the best way possible.

 When you work with our Certified Intervention Professional, you can trust that we’ll craft an intervention plan that’s tailored to your unique scenario.
 The intervention plan will discuss the best treatment options, who should be present and how to motivate your loved one to embrace getting help.
 To start, we’ll help you learn about your loved one’s disease and the available treatment options.
 A key component of interventions is providing a clear, step-by-step treatment plan that can be enacted immediately, including specific goals.

 From there, it’s important to choose who will be part of the intervention itself.
 Avoid inviting people who may not be able to control their emotions or stick to the script.
 Similarly, don’t invite anyone who has historically triggered substance abuse for your loved one.
 Instead, those individuals can write letters to be read by the CIP during the substance abuse intervention.